PrusaOwners/prusaowners/Klipper.md

 Filament Sensors
 ----------------

-The MK3 and MK3 both have filament sensor, but they used a different sensor, here is how you update your printer.cfg to use one or the other.
+The MK3 and MK3 both have a filament sensor, but they each use a different sensor.
+Update your printer.cfg with either of the sections below, then add/update the common sections to your printer.cfg

 ### MK3 Filament Sensor (pat9125)

     [pat9125 fsensor]
     pause_on_runout: True
+    runout_gcode:
+        M118 Filament Runout Detected
+        M600 X250 Y-3 Z10
     insert_gcode:
         M118 Filament Load Detected
         LOAD_FILAMENT
-    runout_gcode:
-        M118 Filament Runout Detected
-        M600 X250 Y-3 Z10
     invert_axis: True
     oq_enable: True